Williamson diamond mine: Description

 The Williamson diamond mine is a large open pit mine currently about 90 meters (300 ft) deep.
 Diamond mining operations at the Williamson diamond mine are composed of four distinct activities: mining of the pit, re-treatment of tailings to recover missed diamonds, and gravel mining both on the property and adjacent to the property where gravel has been alluvially deposited.
 The open pit mining and tailings re-treatment are the largest of the four operations.
 The mine employs about 1,100 staff, mostly Tanzanians.

 Location

 The mine is located about 160 km south of the town of Mwanza in Kishapu District of Shinyanga Region.
-Dr. Williamson, the discoverer of the site, first owner and namesake of the mine, named the site "Mwadui" after a local chief; "Williamson" and "Mwadui" are now virtually synonymous in the diamond mining world.
+Williamson, the discoverer of the site, first owner and namesake of the mine, named the site "Mwadui" after a local chief; "Williamson" and "Mwadui" are now virtually synonymous in the diamond mining world.

 Geology

 The most important geological feature of the Williamson diamond mine is the kimberlite pipe on which it is located.
 At 146 hectare in area at surface level, it ranks as the largest economically exploitable diamond-bearing volcanic pipe in the world.
 Recent exploratory drill cores conducted by De Beers have indicated that the pipe is a pyroclastic kimberlite, not a hypabyssal kimberlite as earlier suspected.
 This indicates that it may be possible to extend the current 90-meter deep open pit to as much as 350 meters deep, and continue down even further with underground mining operations.
 However, a review of mine operations and long term plans continues.